nadinenassar/JobScrappingApp/README.md

+# Job Scraping App

+This chrome extension built on React Js and Vite, allows users on Linkedin to open the chrome extension and scrape the current job they are applying to.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.